Virginia Tech® home

 Proposal Document (PDF submission to Melissa Wyers at mwyers68@vt.edu)

-Please address each section in your proposal using Times New Roman 12 point font.
+Please address each section in your proposal using Times New Roman 12 point font and standard margins.
 Proposal should be limited to five pages, including images.
-Coversheet is separate.
+Coversheet and references are separate.

 Statement of Need/ Project Description